sheepy928/mat-data/CONTRIBUTING.md

 ## Tips for Good Reproduction Instructions

 - Be specific about software versions and dependencies
-- Include exact commands that can be copy-pasted
+- Include exact commands that can be copy-pasted into a terminal
 - Specify expected outputs and acceptable ranges
 - Note computational requirements (time, memory, GPUs)
 - Include checksums or commit hashes for reproducibility

 ## Questions?

-If you have questions about the data structure or submission process, please open an issue in this repository.
+If you have questions about the data structure or submission process, feel free to open an issue in this repository.